 Federal, provincial and territorial governments are committed to full Labour Mobility across Canada.
-While the AIT emphasizes the recognition of certified workers across the provinces and territories, exceptions exist.
+While the CFTA emphasizes the recognition of certified workers across the provinces and territories, exceptions exist.
 Exceptions may be approved when there is a significant difference in occupational standards and the exception is based on a legitimate objective such as the protection of public security, health and safety.

-In cases where certification requirements or occupational standards for a regulated occupation are very different from one jurisdiction to another, a government may approve an exception to full Labour Mobility.
+According to a workers compensation lawyer in cases where certification requirements or occupational standards for a regulated occupation are very different from one jurisdiction to another, a government may approve an exception to full Labour Mobility.
 But the exception must be justified by at least one of the following legitimate objectives:

 - public security and safety;